Basics

 Power (p) and power buffer (q)

 The p operator raises the running value to the operandth power.
 The q operator is similar but takes the power from given buffer.
-The main use case is probably for getting x² or √x.
+The main use case is probably for getting x² or √x for making volumetric effects more or less center-heavy.
 Examples:

 Table